Skip to main content

 A discussion on State ARPA infrastructure resources (including MERP) available to all Vermont municipalities.

-12/13/22: Vermont Energy and Climate Action Network Conference: Municipal Energy Resilience and Act 172.
+December 13 2022: Vermont Energy and Climate Action Network Conference—Municipal Energy Resilience and Act 172

 Visit the VECAN Conference 2022 webpage for more information.